amidaware/trmm-docs/docs/ee/reporting/faq.md

 ## Pricing

 Existing sponsors as of Oct 31, 2023: As a thank you for all your support and patience, you will get our Founders Edition perpetual reporting license which will be included in your existing sponsorship.
+To enable reporting, simply update your instance as you normally do and reporting will automatically be enabled.

 For all others, Reporting will be included for all Tier 2 and higher packages.